 Packaging: Don't Let the Package Become Your Cure Tank

-Packaging variables that matter include:
+Packaging variables that matter:

 - Material barrier properties (WVTR)